Jan Mühlstein

-Jan Mühlstein (born 3 July 1949 in Most, Czechoslovakia) is a journalist, German Jewish activist and the former chair of the Union of Progressive Jews in Germany.
+Jan Mühlstein (born 3 July 1949) is a journalist, German Jewish activist and the former chair of the Union of Progressive Jews in Germany.

 Life

-Jan Mühlstein grew up in a German-speaking Jewish family, which traditionally practised Liberal Judaism.
-In 1967, he began studying physics at the Karl University in Prague.
+Jan Mühlstein was born on 3 July 1949 in Most, Czechoslovakia.
+He grew up in a German-speaking Jewish family, which traditionally practised Liberal Judaism.
+In 1967, he began studying physics at the Charles University in Prague.
 After the defeat of the reformation movement known as the Prague Spring, in which Mühlstein participated actively, he emigrated to West Germany in 1969.
-From 1970 onwards, he studied physics at the Ludwig Maximilians University in Munich and completed a Ph.D. in theoretical quantum optics in 1977.
+From 1970 onwards, he studied physics at the Ludwig Maximilian University of Munich and completed a Ph.D. in theoretical quantum optics in 1977.
 During the next four years, he worked in the leadership of project energy research of the nuclear energy research facility in Jülich.
-Since 1982 Mühlstein has been working as a business journalist in Munich and is deputy chief editor of a journal covering the economics of the energy market.
+Since 1982, Mühlstein has been working as a business journalist in Munich and is deputy chief editor of a journal covering the economics of the energy market.